MrCee/Synology-Homebrew/README.md

 - **skip**: Do nothing, leaving the current state unchanged.

 Plugins and themes can be defined under the **plugins** section.
-During script processing, `config.yaml` will be updated to use the last part of the URL as the plugin name, ensuring consistency in stdout and further processing.
-What does this mean?
-In summary you could call the plugin powerlevel10k "XYZ" or what ever you like, the plugin name will be updated to the last part of the URL which is "powerlevel10k".
+Plugin names will be updated to reflect the last part of the URL for consitency.

 ### **config.yaml example**